mementum/backtrader/docs2/plotting/plotting.rst

   - ``plotmaster``: an *Indicator*/*Observer* has a master which is the *data* on which is working.
 In some cases plotting it with a different master may be wished needed.

     A use case is the ``PivotPoint`` indicator which is calculated on **Monthly** data but is meant for **Daily** data.
+It only makes sense to plot it on the *daily* data which is where the indicator makes sense.

+  - ``plotylimited``: currently only applies to data feeds.
+If ``True`` (default), other lines on the data plot don't change the scale.
+Example:
+    Bollinger Bands (top and bottom) may be far away from the actual absolute minimum/maximum of the data feed.
+With ```plotlimited=True``, those bands remain out of the chart, because the data controls the scaling.
+If set to ``False``, the bands affects the y-scale and become visible on the chart

+    A use case is the ``PivotPoint`` indicator which is calculated on **Monthly** data but is meant for **Daily** data.
 It only makes sense to